1ma/jimmy/README.md

 However, the language has a native binding to [libgmp](https://www.php.net/manual/en/book.gmp.php) that provides support for representing and doing math on arbitrarily large integers with bearable (though not adequate) performance, just like Python.

+To reiterate, this code is certainly vulnerable to timing side-channel attacks and other problems, do not use it in production.

 [BIP-0032]: https://bips.xyz/32
 [BIP-0039]: https://bips.xyz/39